agoodquant/qr/README.md

  Dependency
  ===========
  All modules are controlled by a depdency file called "depends.txt".
-Dependending on the locations of your modules,</br>
+Dependending on the location of your module,</br>
- you would need to edit this file most likely.
+ you would need to edit this file.
 By default, it is Q drive in windows.

  Modules
  ===========